by J.A. Strawn

 “AOC?
 She is a type,” her father said with emphasis.
 He smirked at his son.
 “Loud mouth with those harlot red lips.”

-Oblivious to her mood, Bruce went along with the change in topic.
+Oblivious to her mood, Daddy went along with the change in topic.
 “That they did.”

 “Who?”
 Harrison asked.

-“They always brought the fireworks to the 4th of July,” Bruce answered, gesturing to the house across the street with his knife and fork
+“They always brought the fireworks to the 4th of July,” Daddy answered, gesturing to the house across the street with his knife and fork

 “Who’s taking over?”
 Harrison was still a kid in many ways, Marcy thought.